Search for missing Indonesian submarine enters second day as neighbours offer help

 Indonesia has been seeking to modernise its defence capabilities but some of its equipment is old and there have been deadly accidents in recent years.

-(Reporting by Agustinus Beo Da Costa and Stanley Widianto in Jakarta and John Mair in Sydney; Writing by Ed Davies; Editing by Michael Perry)
+(Reporting by Agustinus Beo Da Costa and Stanley Widianto in Jakarta and Kate Lamb John Mair in Sydney; Writing by Ed Davies; Editing by Michael Perry and Stephen Coates)

 ((Ed.Davies@thomsonreuters.com;))